pastelnetwork/inference_layer_documentation/README.md

 The playbook begins by updating the package lists and upgrading the installed packages.
 This ensures that the system is up to date with the latest security patches and software versions.
 The `autoremove` option cleans up unnecessary packages, keeping the system lean.

 #### Checking and Installing Oh My Zsh
-The playbook then checks if Oh My Zsh is already installed by looking for a specific file.
+The playbook checks if Oh My Zsh is already installed by looking for a specific file.
 If it is not installed, it uses a shell script to install Oh My Zsh, which provides an enhanced shell experience.

 #### Installing Rust
-Rust is installed next using a provided script.
+Rust is installed using a provided script.
 Rust is essential for compiling certain dependencies and tools that may be required by the Pastel Inference Layer.

 #### Configuring Shell Environments
 The playbook ensures that the Rust environment variables are loaded by adding them to the `.zshrc` file.
 This allows the user to use Rust tools seamlessly.